 Exception 4 to Section 714.4.2 has a requirement for an F and T rating for these non-electrical boxes, but the base code points the user to the potential to use Section 714.4.1.2 for these situations that only contains an F rating.
 The use of base code Section 714.4.1.2 for only an F rating is at odds with the second sentence of Section 714.4.2.
 See the definition of fire resistance that includes retarding the passage of excessive heat.
-Due to the presence of this second sentence of Section 714.4.1.2 without a T rating is not currently allowed for recessed membrane penetrations.
+Due to the presence of this second sentence of Section 714.4.2 the use of base code Section 714.4.1.2 without a T rating is not currently allowed for recessed membrane penetrations.
 This amendment will clarify this.